dog-gateway/dog-gateway.github.io/build-on-it.md

 Moreover, it introduces the possibility for a client to receive notifications from the devices present in the environment.

-See the [WebSocket API](websocket-api.html) documentation for further information and have a look at the dedicated [guide](websocket-howto.html).
+See the [WebSocket API](websocket-api.html) documentation for further information and have a look at the dedicated guide(*soon available*).